 - Kala Patthar offers a sunrise that strikes Mount Everest, and its sunset turns the horizon golden.

-Your Everest Base Camp Trek starts after arriving at the Tribhuwan International Airport (TIA), where the Nepal Hiking Team (NHT) will receive you.
+Your Everest Base Camp Trek in Nepal starts after arriving at the Tribhuvan International Airport (TIA), where the Nepal Hiking Team (NHT) will receive you.
 Then, they will guide you to a hotel in Kathmandu, located near the tourist hub.
 It's perfect for exploring the surroundings on foot, shopping, and discovering eateries & restaurants.

 After two nights in Kathmandu, you'll take a flight to Lukla.
 Depending on the season, it occurs either at Kathmandu Domestic Airport or Manthali Airport, Ramechhap.
 Your 'Everest Base Camp Trek' begins at Lukla Airport.

 The trek follows the Dudh Koshi River through Sagarmatha National Park.
-After spending a night in Phakding, the journey continues towards Namche Bazaar, where you stay for two nights to acclimatize.
+After spending a night in Phakding, you move towards Namche, where you’ll cross a thrilling Hillary suspension Bridge, providing a secure path over the Dudh Koshi River.
+The journey continues towards Namche Bazaar, where you stay two nights to acclimate.
 Stroll to the Hotel Everest View, the highest-placed hotel, and admire ancient stupas, Sherpa museums, and Memorial Stones.

 Following the EBC route, you'll reach Gorak Shep after twists and turns through the Khumbu Glacier.
 After Gorakshep, you finally get to the Base of Mount Everest.
 You can witness the Khumbu glaciers mesmerizing you as you unwind the timeless beauty of this region.
 After a few moments of admiration, you will descend to Gorak Shep for an overnight stay.

-The next day, you hike to Kala Pathhar to watch the sunrise rising from Everest.
+The next day, you hike to Kala Pathhar to watch the sunrise rising from Mount Everest.
 You'll descend to Pheriche, retracing through Tengboche, Phunki Tenga, Kyangjuma, Namche, and Phakding.
-After Phakding, you will conclude your trek by reaching Lukla again.
+After Phakding, you will conclude your EBC trek in Nepal by reaching Lukla again.

 For any customized EBC trek as per your preference and qualified Everest guide, Contact the Nepal Hiking Team.